-Figure 3.40 shows the layout of the target station.
+Figure 4.38 shows the layout of the target station.
 The distance between the centres of the targets is 3 m.
-Add comment on the target-to-target distance.
-Designs have been made for 2 m and 3 m.
-We are confident that a good design can be made for values within this range, if the baseline changes.
+The distance was later changed to 2.5 m, but since switchyard designs have been made for distances 2 m and 3 m there is no doubt that a good design can be made for values within this range, if the baseline changes.

 The BSY must comply with the time structure of the beam extracted from the accumulator.
-According to the baseline, the accumulator will deliver a $14\,\text{Hz}$ bunch consisting of four $1.2\,\mu\text{s}$ pulses, spaced by $0.75\,\text{ms}$.
-In other words, each pulse should hit the target sequentially.
+According to the baseline, the accumulator will deliver a 14 Hz bunch consisting of four $1.2 \,\mu s$ pulses, spaced by 0.75 ms. In other words, each pulse should hit the target sequentially.

-3.9.0.2 Design of the BSY
+4.9.0.2 Design of the BSY

-A previous design suggested diagonally splitting the proton beam onto the target station [183].
+A previous design suggested diagonally splitting the proton beam onto the target station [185].
 However, due to a change in the baseline parameters of the beam (i.e. time structure) coming out from the accumulator, it was no longer feasible to use this configuration.
 In addition, this design carries a weakness in terms of safety (beam dump needed in the system).
 Therefore, a new layout was investigated.
 This new layout suggests driving the protons from one section to the next using conventional dipoles.

-Figure 3.41 shows this configuration and Fig. 3.42 shows its working principle.
+Figure 4.39 shows this configuration and Fig. 4.40 shows its working principle.
 It contains six dipoles to bend the beam in both horizontal and vertical planes.
 Sets of quadrupoles maintain minimal transverse envelops of the beam as it propagates through the beamlines.
 Each branch of the BSY will be equipped with a collimator at its exit.

 The first branch of the BSY transports and focuses the beam onto the target named "T1".
 The T1 axis is the main axis of the beam upon exiting the R2S line.
 To reach T1, the dipoles D1 and D3 act as a drift tube.
 In other words, no induced magnetic field is needed from their magnets.
-Figure 3.43 shows the beam envelopes for the T1 branch.
+Figure 4.41 shows the beam envelopes for the T1 branch.

-Figure 3.37: Horizontal (left) and vertical (right) synoptics of the R2S beam line.
+Figure 4.35: Horizontal (left) and vertical (right) synoptics of the R2S beam line.

 According to these simulations, this branch has a transmission of 100% and is achromatic at its extremity.
-The radii of the beam in the middle of the target are expected to be $14.90 \,\mathrm{mm}$ and $14.94 \,\mathrm{mm}$ in x and y, respectively.
-Table 3.7 presents the main beam parameters at the target location.
+The radii of the beam in the middle of the target are expected to be 14.90 mm and 14.94 mm in x and y, respectively.
+Table 4.7 presents the main beam parameters at the target location.